JakAnushka/Python_Basic_projects/README.md

-- 👋 Hi, I’m @JakAnushka
+- 👋 Hi, I’m Anushka
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding specially in python development.
 - 🌱 I’m currently pursing my btech in CSEAIML
 - And this folder is for PYTHON PROJECTS
+-

 <!---
 JakAnushka/JakAnushka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.